This post discusses the transaction models ACID and BASE.

 | Consistency | Database integrity constraints are always maintained | Constraints, triggers, and rules are upheld |

-- E-commerce Inventory: Atomic execution of inventory deduction and order confirmation
+- E-commerce Inventory: Inventory deduction and order confirmation executed atomically

 ACID Implementation Techniques